symphonycms/symphonycms/README.markdown

 	git submodule init
 	git submodule update

-2. Follow normal updating procedure below from step 4.
+2. Follow normal updating procedure below from step 2.

 ### Via the old fashioned way

 Follow the instructions below if you are updating from Symphony version 2.0 (non Git)

-1. Backup `/symphony/.htaccess`.
+**Note:** As of 2.0.6, there is no longer a need to backup `/symphony/.htaccess`.

-2. Upload `/symphony`, `index.php` & `update.php`, replacing what is already on your server.
+1. Upload `/symphony`, `index.php` & `update.php`, replacing what is already on your server.

-3. Put the backed-up `.htaccess` file into the new `/symphony` folder.

-4. Go to `http://yoursite.com/update.php` to complete the update process.
+2. Go to `http://yoursite.com/update.php` to complete the update process.

-5. Celebrate by shaving your friend's head for charity!
+3. Celebrate by shaving your friend's head for charity!

 ## INSTALLING